What is Closed Die Forging?

 • In-house forging dies and tooling manufacturing

 • Quick-turnaround cost estimation

-So, Fly Forge is your one stop source for forged products.
+So, CFS Forge is your one stop source for forged products.
 Any steel forging projects in closed die forging method, pls do not hesitate to contact us.
 You will enjoy both price and quality advantages from our company.